The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Rice.
 1. Gulf Stream

 The water temperature in the Gulf Stream ranges from 24 degrees Celsius in winter to 28 in summer.
-The warm influence of the Gulf Stream moderates the climate European countries on the Atlantic coast.
+The warm influence of the Gulf Stream softens the climate European countries on the Atlantic coast.

 Antarctic Circumpolar Current

-This flow is also called flow.
-Western winds.
-It is located in southern hemisphere around Antarctica.
+This flow is also called flow Western winds.
+It is located in Southern Hemisphere, around Antarctica.

-TOP 1 articlewho read along with this
+TOP 1 articlewho are reading along with this

 Rice.
 2. Antarctic Circumpolar Current